parallaxsecond/parsec-book/src/parsec_client/operations/psa_verify_hash.md

 ## Results

 No values are returned by this operation.
-If `Sucess` is returned the signature is valid.
+If `Success` is returned the signature is valid.

 ## Specific response status codes